metacpan/metacpan-cpan-extracted/distros/F/File-ShareDir/README.md

     # Find a file in our module shared dir
     my $dir = module_file('My::Module', 'file/name.txt');

-The `module_file` function takes two params of the module name and file name.
-It locates the module dir, and then finds the file within it, verifying that the file actually exists, and that it is readable.
+The `module_file` function takes two parameters of the module name and file name.
+It locates the module directory, and then finds the file within it, verifying that the file actually exists, and that it is readable.

 In order to find the directory, the module **must** be loaded when calling this function.